 The marching percussion section consists of all students who audition and perform on a snare drum, multi-tenor drums, bass drums, cymbals, and mallet percussion instruments such as keyboards and auxiliary percussion.
 The placement audition takes place in June before theend of school.
-Three rehearsals before band camp, and August pre-season rehearsals and performances are encouraged to perform in the battery.
-Marching rehearsal labs on Mondays and Wednesdays are part of the established tradition at AHS and are required as a part of the class.
-Students should plan for one after-school sectional per week.
+Practices/Performances outside of the scheduled school day are required for this course.